sayaoleo/BiasedDecisionsProject/README2.txt

-- Instructions for Setting Up and Running the ABI Tool from Eduardo Ramos
+- INSTRUCTIONS FOR SETTING AND RUNNING THE ABI TOOL FROM EDUARDO RAMOS

 This guide outlines the steps to configure and run the project on your computer.